 Substituting different fillings

 Like I said earlier snow skin mooncakes are extremely versatile and suit a whole range of fillings.
-This time I have created a fresh fruit and custard filling, but feel free to substitute it with store bought bean pastes, or even ice-cream.
+This time I have created a fresh fruit and custard filling, but feel free to substitute it with store-bought red bean paste, lotus paste, or even ice cream.

-If you want to change up the flavours of your custard that is possible too!
-Simply seperate out some of the custard and add a little matcha or cocoa powder for a matcha or chocolate filling.
+If you want to change up the flavors of your custard that is possible too!
+Simply separate out some of the custard and add a little matcha or cocoa powder for a matcha or chocolate filling.
 You can also use freeze-dried fruit powders to create a fruity custard filling without using any real fruits.

 Tips on shaping the perfect mooncake

-Shaping mooncakes isn't too hard when you have a mould, however there are a couple of tips that can help make your life easier.
+Shaping mooncakes isn't too hard when you have a mold, however, there are a couple of tips that can help make your life easier.

 If the snow skin is still warm, it will be quite sticky and difficult to handle.
 Once it has cooled completely it'll be easier to form into balls and roll out.
 It'll also retain the mooncake shape better when formed